tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 The next victim wasn't so lucky...

-Harry Burns, a manager for the local bank was reported missing by his wife after he failed to show up for their yearly Christmas Party.
+Harry Burns, a manager for the local bank was reported missing by his wife after he failed to show up for their annual Christmas Party.

 His body was discovered the next day by Sue Jones, an employee of the bank.